arnav64/portfoliobuilder/README.md

 * queryExecuter.js - Takes a query from the routes.js file, establishes a connection to the database and then executes the query.

 Client-Side Files
-* index.html - The root HTML file that React renders all of its components on.
 * index.js - The javascript file first invoked when the React script is started.
 * Home.js, Portfolio,js, and Facts.js - display the three main pages of the application.
 * TableView.js and SingleCompany.js - display the company profile for a single company.